exercism/julia/concepts/vector-operations/introduction.md

 # Introduction

-In the [`Vectors`][vectors] Concept, we said that "arrays are at the heart of the Julia language" and a vector is a 1-dimensional.
+In the [`Vectors`][vectors] Concept, we said that "arrays are at the heart of the Julia language" and a vector is a 1-dimensional array.

 Given this, we could reasonably hope that the language provides many versatile and powerful ways to _do things_ with vectors, whatever that means.